 The cyberattack on Medibank, Australia’s largest private health insurance provider, resulted in the theft of data from 9.7 million current and former Medibank customers.
 In response, the Australian government has identified and sanctioned Aleksandr Ermakov as the Russian hacker behind the breach.
 This marks the first time Australia has imposed cyber sanctions on an individual, as per the news monitoring reports.

-Due to the rapid digitalization and high adoption rate of emerging internet-based technologies such as cloud computing, blockchain, or the internet of things (IoT), the South Asia region is currently one of the major cauldrons for cyberattacks.
+Due to the rapid digitalisation and high adoption rate of emerging internet-based technologies such as cloud computing, blockchain, or the internet of things (IoT), the South Asia region is currently one of the major cauldrons for cyberattacks.

 Bangladesh has recently faced a significant and highly coordinated cyber attack.
-Targeting a broad spectrum of entities, including 147 public and private organizations such as banks and non-bank financial institutions (NBFIs), this assault has sent shockwaves through the nation's security infrastructure.
+Targeting a broad spectrum of entities, including 147 public and private organisations such as banks and non-bank financial institutions (NBFIs), this assault has sent shockwaves through the nation’s security infrastructure.
 The sheer scale of the attack underscores the alarming vulnerability of these institutions to sophisticated cyber threats.

-In 2023, India recorded 2,138 weekly cyber attacks per organization, marking a 15% increase from the previous year.
+In 2023, India recorded 2,138 weekly cyber attacks per organisation, marking a 15% increase from the previous year.
 This surge in cyber attacks positions India as the second most targeted nation in the region.

 India’s government and energy sectors were recently breached in a sophisticated cyber espionage campaign, highlighting the vulnerability of critical infrastructure.
 Hackers targeted offices responsible for India’s electronic communications, IT governance, and national defense by sending a malicious file disguised as a letter from India’s Royal Air Force.